How to Choose a Spotting Scope for Target Shooting?

 You really have to match them to your needs or else you may end up spending way more money on a spotting scope for magnification power and other options that you really don’t need.
 Of course you should make a budget range that you are willing to and can afford to spend on your new spotting scope too.

-Related: If you are looking for some Spotting Scopes for long distance viewing, check out this article.
+– – More Readings: looking for Spotting Scopes for long distance viewing ?
+Check out this article!

 There are basically two shapes that spotting scopes come in.
 Spotting scope models can be either totally straight (some with two tiers) or slightly angled toward the viewing end.
 The ones that are slightly angled are usually easier to use for such things as bird watching or if you need to use your spotting scope for a long period of time.
 Straight spotting scopes are perfect for checking your shooting accuracy from a long distance.

 Lens coating are very important when it comes to spotting scope.
 These coatings help to cut down on glare as you are looking through and also enhance image quality by eliminating light loss.
 The more coatings the lenses on a spotting scope has the better.

 You also want your spotting scope to be a model that is sealed up well.
 That will prevent moisture from getting in them.
 Combined with a good lens coating this will help keep the spotting scope from fogging up when you use it in warm, cold or wet weather.

 #4 FIELD OF VIEW